Home

 NES: $179

 After Nintendo's successful series of arcade games in the early 1980s, they decided to create a home console.
 The original plan was to make a 16-bit computer package, including a keyboard and floppy drive.
 But, then-president of Nintendo Hiroshi Yamauchi decided the console should be cartridge-based, arguing that keyboards and disk drives would intimidate non-tech-savvy consumers (this revelation wouldn't last).
+October 1982 saw the creation of a prototype to test the new architecture.
+This was when programming tools were created, and games started being coded.
+The codename for the system was "GameCom" (I beg you not to confuse this with the handheld), but the wife of head of development Masayuki Uemura suggested it be the Family Computer, shortened to Famicom.

 Chief manager of the project Takao Sawano brought a ColecoVision to show to his family.
 They were amazed by its smooth graphics compared to that of the slow and flickery Atari 2600.
 As for controller design, a joystick for movement was planned.
 But Uemura felt that kids could step on and break them, so they became flat D-Pads, a consistent controller design for decades to come.